Tanu-N-Prabhu/Python/LinkedIn/post_5_dec_17.md

 Why `10`?
 What does this actually *mean*?

-I wasn’t writing code for humans — I was writing it for the interpreter.
+I wasn’t writing code for humans, I was writing it for the interpreter.

 ---